Background on the Jezreel Valley

 Also in the region you may spot honey buzzards, especially in the first half of September, lesser spotted eagles and levant sparrowhawks.

-Ancient church discovered in the Jezreel Valley
+Discoveries in the Jezreel Valley

 In 2005, archaeologists discovered the remains of a church, believed to be from the third century, a time when Christians were still persecuted by the Roman Empire.
 The remains were found at the Megiddo Prison.
 Among the finds is a well-preserved 580-square-foot mosaic with fish symbols and a Greek inscription stating that the church is consecrated to “the God Jesus Christ.”